Tuned Tensor

 Step 2: Start a Run

 A run compiles your spec into training data, augments your 5 examples into ~36 diverse training rows using AI, fine-tunes the model, and auto-evaluates the result.
-New accounts start at a zero balance, so add credits before your first run.
-Runs reserve their estimated cost at start, so use available credits, not total balance, to decide whether another run can start.
-If your available balance is too low, POST /runs returns 402 insufficient_credits with the required and available amounts; top up at Dashboard → Billing or run tt topup.
+New accounts include monthly free-run quota for small eligible runs with no card required.
+If your run is outside the free quota and your credit balance is too low, POST /runs returns 402 insufficient_credits with the required amount; top up at Dashboard → Billing or run tt topup.

 tt runs start cafd8799-... --epochs 4 --lora-rank 8 --lora-alpha 16